MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/extend-transformer-logic-template.md

 ---
 # Extend transformer logic on templates

-Customers can overwrite the out-of-the-box transformer logic by creating a plug-in and registering it as `msdyn_GetKAObjectFromTemplate` message.
+Transformer logic refers to moving the values of specific fields from the Knowledge Article template to the knowledge article.
+Standard fields are supported out of the box.
+Customers can overwrite the out-of-the-box transformer logic by creating a plug-in and registering it as a`msdyn_GetKAObjectFromTemplate` message.

-To extend the transformer logic for your knowledge article templates.
+To extend the transformer logic for your knowledge article templates:

 1. Create a plug-in by performing the steps mentioned in [Create a plug-in project](/powerapps/developer/common-data-service/tutorial-write-plug-in#BKMK_create).
 2. You can write your own mapping logic with the transformed `kaobject` using `context.OutputParameters["Result"]` as Entity.
 In this example, we will show how you can build the knowledge article template transformer with the help of two new attributes, Article Type and Audience.
 In the plug-in that you created, replace the entire class with the  following sample code: